feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 When we take larger steps to calculate the transitions, however, the model seems to learn to cluster much earlier.
 You can maybe think of this a case where one agent walks forward all the time and the other agent walks forward for 3 steps then turns.
 In the one step scenario, the model would have difficulty separating the two agents when they are walking straight for some of the time.
 A future direction therefore, might be to model long- and short-term dependencies, such as with LSTMs or with attention.

-To refresh your memory, here is what these experts look like in this setting.
-In these demonstrations that follow, everything is kept constant, except the context vector that we provide the mode-conditional agents.
+In the demonstrations that follow, I keep everything constant.
+This means that the environment is seeded, such that an expert reaching a goal will cause it to respawn in a place entirely determined by the seed.
+This serves as a unit test for our approach, as the only varying factor is the context vector we supply to the agent at test time.

+***Results***

-We set k to 4 for this particular experiment, and this what behavior corresponds to the 4 clusters.
+We set **k=4** for this particular experiment, meaning that we allow our model to learn up to 4 distinct behaviors from the data it consumes .
+Below, we step through and this what behavior corresponds to the 4 clusters.
 The model is sort of learning to go forward.
 It tends to be true across experiments that it will pick up the simplest behavior first, before learning more complex ones.

 *Epoch 1: Mode 1*